SnackeyesBoy/Operating-System/README.md

-# Operation-System
+# Operating-System

-This page is about what I learned in operation system, each file is the homework.
+This page is about what I learned in operating system, each file is the homework.